aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 ## Checking and updating

-Let's assume you want to check whether there are later versions of the packages of your application.
+Let's assume you want to check whether there are later versions of the principal packages of your application available.

 There is a user command available that can help you with that: